Reading Time: 4 minutes

 - Problems concentrating

-Though there is no cure for bipolar disorder, those who seek treatment will often be able to learn to manage it the way they manage their addictions.
-Behavioral therapies are usually the most effective treatment options for both issues, as cognitive-behavioral therapy can help to teach a patient how to
+Though there is no cure for bipolar disorder, those who seek treatment will often be able to learn to manage it the way they manage their addiction.
+Cognitive-behavioral therapy, in particular, can help to teach a patient how to:

 - Cope with cravings and stress